J. J. Matijevic

-Joseph John Matijevic (born November 14, 1995) is an American professional baseball first baseman for the Houston Astros of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Joseph John Matijevic (born November 14, 1995) is an American professional baseball first baseman for the Tigres de Quintana Roo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros.

 Amateur career

 Matijevic attended Norwin High School in North Huntingdon, Pennsylvania, where he played baseball and basketball.
 The Boston Red Sox selected him as a shortstop in the 22nd round of the 2014 MLB Draft.
 He did not sign and enrolled at the University of Arizona, where he played college baseball for the Arizona Wildcats.
 In 2015 and 2016, Matijevic played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, where he was named a league all-star in 2015.